premalatha-sureshbabu/SIH-1710/README.md

 # Expected Solution:
 The solution is expected to be an integrated platform including:

-IoT-enabled smart bins that detect fill level and type of waste.
+1.IoT-enabled smart bins that detect fill level and type of waste.

-A centralized dashboard for authorities with real-time bin status and route optimization.
+2.A centralized dashboard for authorities with real-time bin status and route optimization.

-A mobile app for citizens to get alerts, provide feedback, and schedule pickups.
+3.A mobile app for citizens to get alerts, provide feedback, and schedule pickups.

-A data analytics module to improve efficiency and identify high-waste zones.
+4.A data analytics module to improve efficiency and identify high-waste zones.

-Support for segregated waste handling (biodegradable, recyclable, hazardous).
+5.Support for segregated waste handling (biodegradable, recyclable, hazardous).

-The system should aim to improve cleanliness, reduce manual monitoring efforts, enhance sustainability, and create an engaging experience for citizens and municipal staff.
+6.The system should aim to improve cleanliness, reduce manual monitoring efforts, enhance sustainability, and create an engaging experience for citizens and municipal staff.

 # Problem Creator's Organization
 ### Ministry of Housing and Urban Affairs